myubi/the-crossing-board/data/magazine.md

 <p>We hope you enjoy your incoming delivery from all of us here at The Crossing Board.
 On behalf of the team, thank you for your support and welcome aboard! ...Copy!</p>
 </div>
 </div>

-- Before your departure, please note that our magazines are sent to print on the 1st of every month (London, UK time zone).
-If you begin your subscription on or after this time, you will receive the next month’s issue.
-But don’t worry, we won’t charge you twice!
-- We ship all magazines by the 8th of that month at the latest, so please take this into consideration when choosing a postage option.
-- You can cancel your membership anytime.
-You will receive your magazine for the months you pay.
-- Payment is taken immediately from your account and you will be charged again in a month from the day you subscribe.
-- Have any questions?
-Send an email to contact(@)thecrossingboard.com